Get Funding & Stay in Control

 10. National Endowment for the Arts

 Established by the U.S. Congress in 1965 as an independent agency of the Federal Government, the National Endowment for the Arts, or NEA, was awarded over $4 billion to support the arts.
 The NEA partners with state arts agencies, as well as other federal agencies and organizations to provide financial support to artists and artistic groups.
 Their funding is primarily awarded to organizations and groups, but they also offer direct awards to individuals through Literature Fellowships, NEA Jazz Masters Fellowships, or the NEA National Heritage Fellowships in the Folk & Traditional Arts.
+Additionally, the NEA offers cost share/matching grants ranging from $10,000 to $100,000 for musicians.
+These awards are crucial for performing artists, helping to foster artistic excellence and support their careers.

 Other means of getting funding for your music career

 Music grants and fellowships aren’t the only way for independent artists to get funding for their musical projects.
 Another popular option is crowdfunding, through platforms like IndieGogo, Patreon, or Kickstarter, which allows artists to interact directly with their fans and raise funds for specific musical projects.
 You can also try to find angel investors or venture capital firms that focus on the music industry, to get financial support to get a project off the ground.
 There are also various platforms out there allowing artists to obtain an advance to fund their projects, without all the risk involved with signing a traditional record deal with a label.
-Finally, revenue from music streaming platforms, merchandise, live performances and appearances, as well as licensing deals can provide steady income for independent artists in the early stages of their music careers.
+Finally, revenue from music streaming platforms, merchandise, live performances and appearances, as well as licensing deals can provide steady income and money for independent artists in the early stages of their music careers.

 Frequently Asked Questions